-Maestro Zimmermann is in his 35th year as Music Director and Conductor of the Canton Symphony Orchestra.
+Maestro Gerhardt Zimmermann begins his 38th season as Music Director of the Canton Symphony Orchestra.
 Zimmermann’s energetic and vibrant performances have drawn invitations to appear on the podium with the Cleveland, Chicago, National, Pittsburgh, Atlanta, New Jersey, Syracuse, Rochester and San Antonio Orchestras.
-Other guest appearances include the Warsaw Philharmonic, the Orchestre Symphonique de Paris, the Toronto Symphony, the Calgary Philharmonic, Louisiana Philharmonic Orchestra, Chicago’s Grant Park and the Colorado Philharmonic.
-As comfortable with opera as on the concert stage, the Maestro has conducted staged works of Mozart, Verdi, Strauss Jr., Puccini and Gershwin and made his debut with the Cleveland Opera in February 2006.
-During the 2011-2012 season, he returned as guest conductor of the Tulsa Symphony Orchestra and the Louisiana Philharmonic Orchestra.
+Other guest appearances include the Warsaw Philharmonic, the Orchestre Symphonique de Paris, the Toronto Symphony, the Calgary Philharmonic, Tulsa Symphony, Louisiana Philharmonic Orchestra, Chicago’s Grant Park and the Colorado Philharmonic.
+As comfortable with opera as on the concert stage, the Maestro has conducted staged works of Mozart, Verdi, Strauss Jr., Puccini and Gershwin.

-Born in Ohio, Mr. Zimmermann and his wife Sharon, have two children, Anna Marie and Peter Karl Irum and two granddaughters, Trinity Rose and Emmeline Abigail.
+Born in Ohio, Mr. Zimmermann and his wife Sharon, have two children, Anna Marie and Peter Karl Irum, and six grandchildren.